 $900,000 Retirement Savings x 50% = $450,000

 Assume the stock allocation was invested in stocks in the S&P 500 index yielding around 2%, as is common.

-Jill wants to retire at 60 in one year and live off investments.

-In about one year, if she moved her stock portfolio to a diversified portfolio with stocks yielding 5%, her dividend income would increase to $22,500.
+Jill wants to retire at 55 in one year and live off investments.
+While preparing for retirement beforehand, if she moved her stock portfolio to a diversified portfolio with stocks yielding 5%, her dividend income would increase to $22,500.

 As a result, she would need to withdraw only an additional $13,500 from her nest egg built from retirement saving deposits, dividend income, bond interest and compounded wealth.

 Watch my related video Which Retirement Withdrawal Strategy Works Best?

 Remember, the withdrawal amount will be increased annually for inflation.
 Just imagine how much will need to be withdrawn after twenty to thirty years in retirement.